The term papillary breast cancer can refer to a number of different types of breast cancer. These include:

 If a clear margin of tissue is not seen when the area removed is looked at under the microscope, sometimes a second operation is needed.

 If you are going to have a mastectomy, you’ll usually be given the option of having a breast reconstruction either at the same time as the mastectomy (immediate reconstruction) or at a later date (delayed reconstruction).

 Surgery to the lymph nodes

-If the results of the sentinel lymph node biopsy show that the first node or nodes are affected, you may be recommended to have further surgery or radiotherapy to the remaining lymph nodes.
+If the results of the sentinel lymph node biopsy show that the first node or nodes are affected, more surgery or radiotherapy to the remaining lymph nodes may be recommended.

 Sentinel lymph node biopsy is not suitable if tests before your operation show that your lymph nodes contain cancer cells.
-In this case it is likely that your surgeon will recommend a lymph node clearance.
+In this case it’s likely that your surgeon will recommend a lymph node clearance.

-After surgery, you may need further treatment.
+After surgery, depending on the type of papillary breast cancer you have, you may need further treatment.
 This is called adjuvant (additional) therapy and can include:

 The aim of these treatments is to reduce the risk of breast cancer returning in the same breast or developing in the other breast, or spreading somewhere else in the body.

-In some circumstances, you may be recommended to have radiotherapy to the chest wall after a mastectomy, for example if some lymph nodes under the arm are affected.
+In some circumstances, radiotherapy to the chest wall may be recommended after a mastectomy, for example if some lymph nodes under the arm are affected.

 Hormone (endocrine) therapy